-Our authorized share capital upon the closing of this offering will consist of 300,000,000 ordinary shares, no par value, of which 142,236,913 shares will be issued and outstanding.
+Our authorized share capital upon the closing of this offering will consist of 300,000,000 ordinary shares, no par value, of which 145,641,073 shares were issued and outstanding as of June 30, 2021.

 Our board of directors may determine the issue prices and terms for such shares or other securities, and may further determine any other provision relating to such issue of shares or securities.
 We may also issue and redeem redeemable securities on such terms and in such manner as our board of directors shall determine.